laskdaf/docs/tx_lifecycle.md

 1. **State Changes:** The nodes running the application process the block’s transactions in order, deterministically committing to the new state of the application.

 ## Key Components
 * The **ABCI** is an interface that allows for compatibility with nodes running Tendermint Core: nodes don’t need to know anything about the application but can easily query state, validate transactions, and execute transactions.
-Applications implement this interface.
+All applications built on the SDK should implement this interface.
-* Applications built on the Cosmos SDK inherit from **BaseApp**, which implements ABCI for them provided the application implements specified interfaces.
-[BaseApp](https://github.com/cosmos/cosmos-sdk/blob/cec3065a365f03b86bc629ccb6b275ff5846fdeb/baseapp/baseapp.go) includes, among other things, a Router to direct messages to their respective modules, Multistore to handle internal state, and Handlers to implement the necessary logic for checking and executing transactions.
+* Applications built on the SDK inherit from **BaseApp**, which implements ABCI for them provided the application implements specified interfaces.
+[BaseApp](https://github.com/cosmos/cosmos-sdk/blob/cec3065a365f03b86bc629ccb6b275ff5846fdeb/baseapp/baseapp.go) includes, among other things, a Router to direct messages to their respective modules, `Multistore` to handle internal state, and Handlers to implement the necessary logic for checking and executing transactions.
 * **Internal state** is represented in a collection of `KVStores` each handled by a different module: e.g. if there is a currency, an [auth](https://github.com/cosmos/cosmos-sdk/tree/develop/x/auth) module may keep track of keys and a [bank](https://github.com/cosmos/cosmos-sdk/tree/develop/x/bank) module may keep track of account balances.
 There exist three distinct, simultaneous internal states during any given round that are synchronized after the completion of every Commit:
     * `CheckTxState` is maintained by the Mempool Connection and modified every time a transaction is validated.
+Necessary because some transactions may be affected by preceding transactions in the same block.
-    * `DeliverTxState` is maintained by the Consensus Connection and modified by transactions already committed in a block.
+    * `DeliverTxState` is maintained by the Consensus Connection and only modified by transactions already committed in a block.
     * `QueryState` is maintained by the Query connection and used to query the last committed state.
 ## Transaction Lifecycle
 ### Creation
-Transactions are technically only touched by the SDK; it wraps and unwraps `Msgs` into transactions.
-An application developer defines `Msgs` by implementing an interface.
-A user of the application sends `Msgs` and provides maximum amount of gas to be spent `GasWanted`.
-The originator of the transaction is a node that broadcasts the transaction, represented as a `[] bytes`, to its peers.
+An application developer defines `Msgs` by implementing the `Msg` interface; the `Msgs` are bundled into transactions by the SDK.
+A user of the application sends `Msgs` and provides a maximum amount of gas to be spent, `GasWanted`.
+The node from which a transaction originates broadcasts the transaction, represented as a `[] bytes`, to its peers.
 ```go
 // Transactions messages must fulfill the Msg
 type Msg interface {